Yejashi/obsidianNotes/Research/RAJA/Kernel Launch.md

 Here, the innermost type in the kernel policy is a `RAJA::statement::Lambda<0>` type indicating that the first lambda expression (argument zero of a sequence of lambdas passed to the `RAJA::kernel` method) will comprise the inner loop body.

 #### Hierarchical loops (`RAJA::launch`)
+The `RAJA::launch` template is an alternative interface to `RAJA::kernel` that may be preferred for certain types of complex kernels or based on coding style preferences.